bhavik9085/calc_with_fsharp/README.md

 The application uses several functions to handle user interaction and perform calculations.
 Here's a brief description of some of the important functions:

-* formatNum: This function formats a number to a scientific notation if the number exceeds a certain length.
+* `formatNum`: This function formats a number to a scientific notation if the number exceeds a certain length.
-* eval: This function takes a mathematical expression as a string and evaluates it using the MathJS library.
+* `eval`: This function takes a mathematical expression as a string and evaluates it using the MathJS library.
-* Click: This function is an event handler that is triggered when a button is clicked.
+* `Click`: This function is an event handler that is triggered when a button is clicked.
 It performs different actions depending on the clicked button.